ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Send SOAR Note to SentinelOne
 Send a note created in SOAR to corresponding SentinelOne threat.
-The example rule it a menu item run off a note in SOAR.
+The example rule is a menu item rule run off a SOAR note.

  ![screenshot: fn-sentinelone-send-soar-note-to-sentinelone ](./doc/screenshots/fn-sentinelone-send-soar-note-to-sentinelone.png)